Comparison matrix

 Service skillSOFC-specialized

 Bottom line.
 Bloom for steady-state baseload at sites that can absorb the capex curve and the deployment timeline.
-GX230 for fast deployment, bursty loads, fuel-mix flexibility, and standard service infrastructure.
+DOR for rapid deployment, bursty loads, fuel-mix flexibility, and predictive service: Power OS flags faults before failure.

 Linear generator

-Mainspring Energy's Linear Generator is the closest direct architectural alternative to the GX230 in the multi-fuel distributed-power category.
+Mainspring Energy's Linear Generator is the product most often shortlisted next to the DOR in the multi-fuel distributed-power category.
 Both target buyers who want flexible fuel and faster deployment than fuel cells.
 The Linear Generator uses a free-piston design that produces electricity from linear motion without a rotating crankshaft, which is mechanically interesting but trades off in two ways relevant to buyers: a larger deployed footprint per kW and a narrower commercial fuel set.

-The GX230 is built around a 6-cylinder direct-injection internal-combustion engine designed by CTO Werner Huhn (35+ years at Ferrari, McLaren F1, Porsche, Audi, BMW, Mercedes-AMG, 14 engine patents).
-At the deployed-system level, the GX230 is roughly 18× lighter and 8× smaller in footprint per kW than the Linear Generator — a practical difference that shows up directly in rooftop installs, urban depot deployments, and pickup-truck transport.
+The DOR is built around a 6-cylinder direct-injection internal-combustion engine designed by CTO Werner Huhn (35+ years at Ferrari, McLaren F1, Porsche, Audi, BMW, Mercedes-AMG, 14 engine patents).
+At the deployed-system level, the DOR delivers 200 kW continuous from a 700 kg, 15 sq ft (~1.4 m²) unit at ~90 kVA/m³ power density, a deployment density that shows up directly in rooftop installs, urban depot deployments, and pickup-truck transport.

 Architecture6-cyl direct-injection ICE